CSI Accounting & Payroll Blog

 2. Preparing and Gathering Financial Data

 You also need to make sure your books are ready before seeking a loan.
-The bank wants to see how your business is doing financially.
-If you're behind in your books or taxes and you need to borrow money, you have to get your books and taxes caught up first.
-Luckily, CSI can help you with back work and back taxes!
+The bank wants to see how your business is doing.
+If you're behind in your books or taxes, you have to get caught up before they'll lend to you.
+Luckily, CSI can help you with back work!

 Existing Businesses